 UNEXPECTED HAIRPIN TURN

-Later in 1987, due to a much poorer following of the WRC under Group A regulations and continuing unrest within the BPICA members, there was a short lived rumor that the FISA would revive Group S under the new moniker “Group X” for 1991, albeit allowing only two wheel drive prototype cars.
+Later in 1987, due to a much poorer following of the WRC under Group A regulations and continuing unrest within the BPICA members, there was a short lived rumour that the FISA would revive Group S under the new moniker “Group X” for 1991, albeit allowing only two wheel drive prototype cars.
 It was obviously never implemented and was seen as a futile and somewhat insulting gesture by FISA president Jean-Marie Balestre at “buying the peace”.
-However, this proposal later came to be recycled into the 1993 “F2 Kit Car” class that eventually came to beat the “WRC” class cars on tarmac in 1999.
+However, this proposal later came to be recycled into the 1993 “F2 Kit Car” class: very nimble purpose-built front wheel drive cars that eventually came to beat the “WRC” class cars on tarmac in 1999.

-Around the time of the Group B ban, the top Group A rally cars made around 250~300 HP but eventually came around to producing nearly 400 HP in the mid-1990s plus further aided by quick advances in electronics and overall technology (and subsequently started to beat Group B stage times), thus prompting the Federation to once again review the rules.
+Around the time of the Group B ban, the top Group A rally cars made around 250~300 HP but eventually came around to producing nearly 400 HP in the mid-1990s, plus further aided by quick advances in electronics and overall technology.
+The cars subsequently started to beat Group B stage times, thus prompting the Federation to once again review the rules.
 In 1997, this led the unified FIA/FISA, now led by Max Mosley, to resuscitate once again the Group S formula with the WRC (World Rally Car) class.

 While the 300 horsepower limit was the same, the WRC class was a bit more strict on the rules such as a higher 1230 kg minimum weight, smaller turbo restrictor plates, minimum (rather than maximum) exterior dimensions, and further limitations on aerodynamic overhangs.
 However, it did give birth to high tech purpose built rally machines once again.
 The new regulations stated that 20 “evolution” cars needed to be built (instead of 10 for Group S) but this time based on an existing production chassis that was manufactured to at least 25,000 yearly units (thus effectively eliminating the possibility of extreme purposeful “freak” designs).
 Technology, especially in electronics, had advanced so much that the sheer cost of the new WRC cars made Group B’s pale in comparison.